Create an Active Learning Classroom

 Approach Personalized Instruction Safely

-Teachers who move from student to student to offer individualized help are a staple of active learning environments.
+Teachers who move from student to student to offer individualized help are a staple of active learning classrooms.
 One elementary school student we interviewed said, “I wouldn’t like to continue distance-based learning [all of the time] because it’s easier to get help from a teacher while in school.”

 To continue personalized instruction, administrators may utilize mobile teacher podiums, like our Ruckus height-adjustable lectern.
 Teachers can safely rove around a classroom to offer one-on-one help.
 With a steel frame, laminate worksurface and acrylic modesty panel, Ruckus lecterns are easy to sanitize.

-Active learning environments help students thrive because they can socialize and collaborate freely.
+Active learning classrooms help students thrive because they can socialize and collaborate freely.
 One high school student said, “I don’t want distance-based learning for weeks on end, but I’d take a day or two here and there.
 That would allow me the time to spend with friends and [get] help from teachers.”

 Learning is a social experience.
 Redesigning classrooms to safely incorporate collaboration and interaction can help students continue to learn even when social distancing is the new norm.